MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/what-is-the-performance-cost-of-software-tracing-.md

 For more information about how to exclude the WPP\_CHECK\_INIT check for better performance, see [Can I optimize the conditional checks that the WPP macros produce before the tracing?](can-i-optimize-the-conditional-checks-that-the-wpp-macros-produce-befo.md).

+> [!NOTE]
-**Note**  There might be some performance cost if you use methods other than WPP software tracing to implement software tracing in your driver.
+> There might be some performance cost if you use methods other than WPP software tracing to implement software tracing in your driver.
 The effect depends on the implementation method.